 Early Warning Signs of Dementia

 Recognizing the early signs of dementia is essential for timely intervention.
-Dementia affects memory, problem-solving, and reasoning, which can interfere with everyday activities.
-Identifying these signs early on can help individuals seek medical evaluation and support.
+Dementia affects memory, problem-solving abilities, and reasoning, which can significantly impact everyday activities.
+Identifying these signs early can help individuals receive proper evaluation and support.

 Some common warning signs include:

-- Memory loss that disrupts daily life, such as forgetting recently learned information.
+- Memory changes that disrupt daily life, such as consistently forgetting recently learned information or important dates.

-- Difficulty completing familiar tasks, such as cooking a meal or using household appliances.
+- Difficulty completing familiar tasks, such as following a favorite recipe or remembering the rules of a beloved card game.

-- Confusion with time or place, including forgetting dates or becoming lost in familiar locations.
+- Confusion with time or place, including losing track of seasons, dates, or becoming disoriented in familiar locations.

-- Problems with language, such as struggling to follow conversations or find the right words.
+- Challenges with verbal or written communication, such as struggling to join conversations or finding the right words to express thoughts.

-- Changes in mood, personality, or withdrawal from social activities.
+- Changes in mood, personality, or social withdrawal that seem out of character for the individual.

-- Poor judgment and decision-making, like mismanaging finances or neglecting personal hygiene.
+- Decreased judgment and decision-making abilities, such as showing poor financial choices or neglecting personal hygiene.

 Dementia vs. Normal Aging